subing85/subins-toolkits/studio_uv/README.md

 Help on function studioUV in module pymel.internal.pmcmds:

 studioUV(*args, **kwargs)

     Flags:
-        - directory : dir                (unicode or str)       create, edit and query Set the type of the export output or import inputs directory.
+        - directory : dir                (unicode or str)       create, edit and query Set the type of the export output or import inputs directory.​

-​

         - objects : obj                  (unicode or str)       create and edit Set the type of the export or import inputs polygon as s sting format.